Aries constellation

 Magnitude 3.86 | A1 V Double Star | 160 light-years | First Telescopic Double

-A historic gem of the night sky: the first double star ever discovered through a telescope, by Robert Hooke in 1664.
-Mesarthim consists of two nearly identical blue-white stars separated by 7.5 arcseconds — easily split in any small telescope at 30× magnification.
-The sheer historical significance of this elegant pair makes observing them a profound connection across 350+ years of telescopic astronomy.
-A "must-observe" double star.
+The first double star ever discovered through a telescope, by Robert Hooke in 1664.
+Mesarthim consists of two nearly identical blue-white stars separated by 7.5 arcseconds — easily split at 30×.
+Observing it connects you directly to the first recorded telescopic double-star observation, over 350 years ago.

 Botein (δ Arietis)